wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 You can simply activate, deactivate or delete it in your plugin management section.

 = Are there any known incompatibilities? =
 If you are using [Contact Form 7 Leads Tracking](https://wordpress.org/plugins/contact-form-7-leads-tracking/) and this plugin is active, the CONTACT FORM 7 LEAD INFO WITH COUNTRY will not work.
+Please deactivate "Contact Form 7 Leads Tracking".

 = Why does this plugin offer no support for Wordpress versions before 3.5? = Because the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) needs at least WordPress 3.5, we decided to also ask for a version equal or higher than WordPress 3.5.